- Chart

 Volatility

-JPST exhibits low volatility due to its focus on short-term, investment-grade securities.
+JPST exhibits very low historical volatility due to its focus on short-duration, high-quality fixed-income securities.

 Market Risk